 - find out if the contract is enforceable after death;

 - officially cancel subscriptions, policies and any other contracts; and

 - cancel related direct debits or credit card payments.

-If you completed Step 12 – Notify the Relevant Government Departments, Companies and Organisations, you should by now have had a response with instructions.
-Always make sure to familiarise yourself with your rights under the terms and conditions of each agreement and your State/Territory’s consumer laws.
+If you completed Step 12 – Notification of Government Departments & Service Providers of the Death, you should by now have had a response with instructions.
+Always make sure to familiarise yourself with your rights under the terms and conditions of each agreement and your state/territory's consumer laws.

 Determine if utilities such as water, electricity and gas are still needed at the deceased person's residence.
 Follow the instructions provided by the utility company in response to your notification as outlined in Step 12.

 If the deceased owned the home, you may continue paying the standard connection fees or check with each provider what options are available to reduce the ongoing costs to a minimum.